 Sure, you trust Something Greek for all of your custom Greek apparel needs, but today we have some additional, useful fraternity and sorority recruitment ideas for you!
 When fraternity and sorority rush comes around, you will most likely be faced with some difficult questions and statements.
-We've complied a list of some typical tough ones.
+We've compiled a list of some typical tough fraternity and sorority recruitment questions.
 My recommendation is to use our advice, and quickly change the subject.
 Here are some situations that we've been faced with:

 1. Is being in Greek Life expensive?
 I like to tell PNMs that I pay all my sorority dues myself.
 It's not free, but it's worth it!